 Direct business grants

-Businesses that use premises with a rateable value of up to £51,000, and will therefore pay no business rates for the current year, will receive grants of up to £25,000 from their Local Authority.
+Businesses in the retail, hospitality and leisure sector that use premises with a rateable value between £15,000 and £51,000, and will therefore pay no business rates for the current year, will receive grants of £25,000 from their Local Authority.
 Businesses should contact their local authority for further details of eligibility and payment arrangements.

 Back to top

 On 26 March 2020, the Chancellor announced initial details of a Self-Employed Income Support Scheme (SEISS).
 The scheme is intended to mirror the support given for furloughed employees and will pay qualifying self-employed individuals up to 80% of their average monthly income (as a taxable grant) up to a limit of £2,500 per month for April, May and June.
 On 29 May, the Chancellor announced that the scheme would be extended for a further three months but support will be at 70% with the maximum lump sum payment for the second phase set at £6,570.